Jump to:

 - Serve the asparagus family style straight out of the cast iron skillet - it is already seasoned with the salt, pepper and garlic powder mixture.

-- Try it with a dusting of Parmesan and red pepper flakes (shown above).
+- Try it with a dusting of Parmesan cheese and sprinkle of red pepper flakes (shown above).

 - Toss with a tablespoon of your favorite Asian sauce - sweet chili, black bean, lemon grass paste etc.